linrunner/tlp-doc/usage/tlp.rst

 Hints:

-* Configured thresholds will be restored at the next boot or by using :command:`tlp setcharge` without the threshold arguments
-* ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
 * Recalibration forces the battery pack to update the `energy_full` or `charge_full` information shown by :command:`tlp-stat -b`
 * Recalibration does not repair defective or worn out batteries